-The social, emotional, wellbeing of young people and their greater community network is paramount in the program delivery platform supported through the Indigenous Programs Development Unit (IPDU).
-A collaborative approach is applied, as partnerships across government, non-government, and community agencies, community groups and individuals are key to achieving results.
-The IPDU applies a holistic framework to the Indigenous Programs delivered through the Police-Citizens Youth Clubs (PCYC) which focuses upon six core elements:
+The social and emotional wellbeing of young people and their greater community network is paramount in the program delivery platform supported through the Indigenous Programs team.
+A collaborative approach is applied as partnerships across government, non-government, and community agencies, community groups and individuals are key to achieving results.
+The Indigenous Programs team applies a holistic framework to the programs delivered through PCYC Queensland that focus on six core elements:

 Social – Create social connections with peers, elders and local service providers, by providing opportunities for community participation through a coordinated approach to program delivery.
 Achieving increased connectivity to community through participation in targeted activities.